 In Assistant-based measurements, users are guided to coat the nanopore for 10 minutes.
 Follow these steps to achieve complete nanopore coating:

-- Load upper and lower fluid well with filtered ICS.
+- Load upper and lower fluid cell with filtered ICS with 35 μL and 75 μL, respectively.

-- Connect the VPM nozzle to the upper fluid cell and apply a maximum pressure for 10 minutes
+- Connect the pressure nozzle to the upper fluid cell and apply a maximum pressure for 10 minutes

 - Once the coating step is completed, proceed to equilibrating nanopore’s electrolyte.